Impact Stories

 Local teacher recruitment efforts have been a focus in Missouri for more than 5 years.
 COVID relief funds brought the model to hundreds more districts across the state.

-• Topic(s): Recruitment, SEA Operations and Performance Management
+• Topic(s): Education Systems & Federal Requirements, Pandemic Relief/ESSER Funds, SEA Operations & Performance Management

 • State(s): Missouri